acgetchell/mundus-atrox/src/journals/first.md

 #### 300 XPs

-A further day's travel along the *Triboar Trail*, and *Benjamin* discovered a Goblin lair in a cave hidden in the woods a scant two bowshots from the trail.
-Hidden in the woods, *Benjamin* observed the Goblins taking a bound human into the cave.
-From their, any other travelers along the *Triboar Trail* are sure to come under assault.
+A further 8 hours travel along the *Triboar Trail*, and *Benjamin* discovered a Goblin lair in a cave hidden in the woods a scant two bowshots from the trail.
+Concealed in natural surroundings, *Benjamin* observed the Goblins taking a bound human into the cave.
+From there, any other travelers along the *Triboar Trail* are sure to come under assault.

 The party crept to the cave entrance, leaving *Geral* and *Tysnera* to guard the oxen team and wagon full of the provisions they were hired to deliver.